newsdev/ai2html/README.md

 # ai2html

-> ai2html is a script for Adobe Illustrator that converts your Illustrator document into html and css.
+> ai2html is an open-source script for Adobe Illustrator that converts your Illustrator document into html and css.

 ## Table of contents